Electrical Design Software | Electrical CAD Toolset | Autodesk

 An electrical schematic is a type of electrical design that provides a graphical depiction of an electrical circuit.
 Its primary purpose is to show how the components of a circuit are laid out and interconnected, rather than to show a realistic, scaled representation of a finished engineering or architectural project.
 Electrical schematics are sometimes referred to as circuit diagrams.

-AutoCAD Electrical helps companies compete in the global marketplace by offering support both for regional and international standards (AS, GB, IEC, IEC-60617, JIC, JIS, NFPA and IEEE).
-There are more than 350,000 components from the industry’s leading vendors and more than 3,000 intelligent PLC I/O modules.
-A comprehensive library containing popular manufacturer components is also available.
+Autodesk offers free one-year educational access for students and educators, allowing you to use the same electrical design software as top professionals around the world.
+Confirm your eligibility, download the software, and get started.
 Learn more

-Autodesk offers free one-year educational access for students and educators, allowing you to use the same electrical design software as top professionals around the world.
-Confirm your eligibility, download the software and get started.
-Learn more (US site)